 As mentioned above, the Company is subject to 25% and 15% license fees, in lieu of all taxes, with reference to the income component of the gross gaming revenues, as provided under the Provisional License Agreement with PAGCOR.
+In April 2013, however, the BIR issued RMC No. 33-2013 declaring that PAGCOR, its contractees and its licensees are no longer exempt from income tax under the National Internal Revenue Code of 1997, as amended.

-The issue on whether revenues from gaming operations of the Company are subject to income tax by the BIR under the National Internal Revenue Code of 1997 (NIRC), as amended, was settled in the case of Bloomberry Resorts and Hotel, Inc. vs. Bureau of Internal Revenue, G.R.
+The issue on whether revenues from gaming operations of the Company are subject to income tax by the BIR under the National Internal Revenue Code, as amended, was settled in the case of Bloomberry Resorts and Hotel, Inc. vs. Bureau of Internal Revenue, G.R.
 No. 212530, August 10, 2016, where the Supreme Court ruled that: "As the PAGCOR Charter states in unequivocal terms that exemptions granted for earnings derived from the operations conducted under the franchise specifically from the payment of any tax, income or otherwise, as well as any form of charges, fees or levies, shall inure to the benefit of and extend to corporation(s), association(s), agency(ies), or individual(s) with whom the PAGCOR or operator has any contractual relationship in connection with the operations of the casino(s) authorized to be conducted under this Franchise, so it must be that all contractees and licensees of PAGCOR, upon payment of the 5% franchise tax, shall likewise be exempted from all other taxes, including corporate income tax realized from the operation of casinos."
 The Motion for Reconsideration filed by the BIR of the August 10, 2016 Resolution was denied with finality in an Order dated November 28, 2016.
 Consistent with the decision of the Supreme Court, last June 13, 2018, PAGCOR advised that the Office of the Solicitor General issued a legal opinion stating that the tax exemption and imposition of 5% franchise tax in lieu of all other taxes and fees for gaming operations that was granted to PAGCOR extend to all PAGCOR contractees and licensees.